sobstel/golazon-legacy/README.md

 * remembers user choices to personalize order of search results and live matches
 * content loaded from cache whenever possible (and it's nearly always possible)

-Why?
-Wanted to have scores & standings site where I can check scores on very slow connection (when on holidays, off to mountains or woods, etc).

 It's a prototype (proof of concept), it has some glitches here and there yet it works pretty well already.